UMAprotocol/protocol/documentation/oracle/governance/UMIPs.md

 ## Security considerations
 All UMIPs must include a discussion of the security implications/considerations relevant to the proposed change as well as proposed mitigations.
-A UMIP cannot proceed to “Approved” status without a sufficient security review from the core team.
+A UMIP cannot proceed to “Final” status without a sufficient security review from the core team.